Nasal septal body and inferior turbinate sizes differ in subjects grouped by sex and age

 San T., Muluk N. B., ŞAYLISOY S., Acar M., CİNGİ C.

-• Keywords: Inferior turbinate size, Nasal septal body size, Septoplasty
+• Anahtar Kelimeler: Inferior turbinate size, Nasal septal body size, Septoplasty

 Objectives: To compare the size of the nasal septal body (SB) and inferior turbinate (IT) of subjects grouped by sex and age.
 Method: We measured SB and IT areas (in cm2) bilaterally in computed tomography (CT) sections of 150 paranasal sinuses from 72 males and 78 females.
 Results: The right and left SB areas were smaller in females than in males.
 In the ≤25-year-old group, the right IT (RIT) was significantly smaller in females than in males.
 In the 26–35 and 46–45 age groups, the right SB (RSB) was significantly smaller in females than in males.
 Conclusion: The nasal SB may play a role in nasal physiology similar to a turbinate and help support optimal airflow.
 The vascular and glandular structures of the SB should be investigated in detail, and minimal invasive procedures should be performed in nasal surgery to avoid damaging essential structures.